 Joseph: North America

-Half tribe of West Manasseh: Southern States
+Half tribe of West Manasseh: Southern United States

 Half tribe of East Manasseh (Gilead, Machir): Canada